monsoonmaelstrom/book2/book2.md

 “Someone wanted to make sure it was obvious something happened here.”

 “Yeah.
-If Peter, Liam, and Alex weren’t all missing, I’d be questioning whether Reese could have done this,” I say.
+If Peter, Liam, and Alex weren’t all missing, I’d be questioning whether Reese could have done this,” I comment.

 “Why?”
 Giorgi asks.

 “If you’d seen her last time we were here…” I say with a shrug.
 “She might have decided running was a good option.
-But it looks like someone decided for her.”
+But since the others are all missing too, it looks like someone decided for her.”

 “Or wanted to make it look like they decided for her.
 She still could have run, and someone else could have decided to make it look like they took her,” Giorgi says thinking aloud.